 Santa Barbara, CA

 Taking the project management lead for the Marketing Communications department of this prominent medical device company, I produced documentation, design and copy for interactive and print products.
-On the ocassion of the company’s merger, I developed a systematic communications strategy and project plan.
+On the ocassion of the company’s acquisition by Intuitive Surgical, I developed a systematic communications strategy and project plan.
 In 2002, I consulted as copywriter and information architect in a major refresh of the public web site.

 Santa Barbara, CA + Boulder, CO